obrm/oop_in_js/README.md

 ## JavaScript Language Doesn't Enforce Private and Protected Features

-In JavaScript, the privacy of class properties and methods is not enforced by the language itself, meaning that there is no direct way to prevent access to private or protected properties and methods.
+In JavaScript, until ECMAScript 2020, the privacy of class properties and methods were not enforced by the language itself, meaning that there is no direct way to prevent access to private or protected properties and methods.
 Instead, it is up to the programmer to follow a convention of prefixing the names of private properties and methods with an underscore, or using closures, to indicate that they should not be directly accessed from outside the class.

 For example, in the code below, the _privateMethod and _privateProperty are considered to be private, because of the underscore prefix, but they can still be accessed from outside the class if the programmer chooses to do so: